-If your complaint relates to enforcement of minimum wage or collection of wages owed, go to the Bureau of Labor and Industries, Wage and Hour Division: http://www.oregon.gov/BOLI/WHD/W_Whhowinf.shtml
+If your complaint relates to enforcement of minimum wage or collection of wages owed, go to the Bureau of Labor and Industries, Wage and Hour Division.

-For discrimination complaints, go to the Bureau of Labor and Industries, Civil Rights Division: http://www.oregon.gov/BOLI/CRD/C_Crcompl.shtml
+For discrimination complaints, go to the Bureau of Labor and Industries, Civil Rights Division.

 If you have a food safety concern, those issues are usually best addressed by a local county health department.
-Both the Oregon Health Authority and the Oregon Department of Agriculture regulate food borne illness: http://public.health.oregon.gov/HealthyEnvironments/FoodSafety/Pages/index.aspx
+Both the Oregon Health Authority and the Oregon Department of Agriculture regulate foodborne illness.

-Program Directive A-219 establishes policies and procedures for handling complaints relating to workplace safety and health conditions.
+Program Directive A-219 establishes policies and procedures for how Oregon OSHA handles complaints relating to workplace safety and health conditions.

 Oregon OSHA will choose whether to conduct an inquiry or inspection.
-This allows the division to use resources where the most serious workplace hazards may exist.
-Employees who request an inquiry may request an on-site inspection of potential violations and hazards if they are not satisfied with the inquiry.
+This allows us to use resources where the most serious workplace hazards may exist.
+Employees can request an on-site inspection if they are not satisfied with the inquiry.

-Employees or their representatives may request an inspection of a workplace if they believe there is a violation of a safety or health standard, or if there is any danger that threatens physical harm, or if an "imminent danger" hazard exists.
-Anyone who knows about a workplace safety or health hazard may contact Oregon OSHA and the hazards will be evaluated.
+Anyone who knows about a workplace safety or health hazard may contact us and the hazards will be evaluated.
+Employees or their representatives may request an inspection of a workplace if they believe there is a violation of a safety or health standard, if there is any danger that threatens physical well being, or if an "imminent danger" hazard exists.

 Oregon OSHA will keep the employee's identity confidential at the employee's request.
-Confidentiality requires a signature as per ORS 654.062(4) of the OSEAct.
+Confidentiality requires a signature according to ORS 654.062(4) of the Oregon Safe Employment Act.